marina601/discover-malta/README.md

 ![login-page](readme-files/images/login-page-img.png)

-- The login page features a standard login form asking user for their email address and password.
+- The login page features a standard login form asking the user for their email address and password.
 - Validation is handled in the back end and relevant information is provided to the user on validation.
-- Once the user is logged in, they are being re-directed to "Home Page", toast notification welcomes the user and user icon in the navbar changes to default user image or logged in user image.
+- Once the user is logged in, they are being re-directed to "Home Page", toast notification welcomes the user and the user icon in the navbar changes to the default user image or logged in user image.
 - If the user forgot their password, they have an option to click on the link 'click here to reset your password', which will take them to the reset_password.html
-- If the user is not regitered, they have a link which they can click and it will take them to the register.html
+- If the user is not registered, they have a link which they can click and it will take them to the register.html

 ##### back to [content](#table-of-content)